athenasaurav/intentless/README.md

 - **Latest models**: Utilize all latest transformer-based models (e.g., BERT, RoBERTa, MiniLM) for extractive QA, generative QA, and document retrieval.
 - **Modular**: Multiple choices to fit your tech stack and use case.
 Pick your favorite database, file converter, or modeling framework.
-- **Pipelines**: The Node and Pipeline design of Haystack allows for custom routing of queries to only the relevant components.
+- **Pipelines**: The Node and Pipeline design of LilChirp allows for custom routing of queries to only the relevant components.
 - **Open**: 100% compatible with HuggingFace's model hub.
 Tight interfaces to other frameworks (e.g., Transformers, FARM, sentence-transformers)
 - **Scalable**: Scale to millions of docs via retrievers, production-ready backends like Elasticsearch / FAISS, and a fastAPI REST API
 - **End-to-End**: All tooling in one place: file conversion, cleaning, splitting, training, eval, inference, labeling, etc.